thevioletpiece/SF-DAT-20/Projects/readme.md

 - Complete and submit 80% of all course homework assignments.
 - Complete and submit the final project, including all 5 milestones.

-### Grading & Using GitHub in the Classroom

-You should be using GitHub for student-facing materials, project submission, feedback, and grading.

-> In addition to your own instructional instance repo, we recommend setting up a separate student-facing repo for the course.
-For information on [how to set up a student-facing repo, see these instructions](../resources/instructor-resources/github-repo-instance-guide.md).